 Microsoft developed the utility as an automation and configuration framework which functions in harmony with the existing tools in your system.
 This is a multi-platform tool for Windows operating system, Linux moreover MAC.
 It can deal with structured data like XML, JSON, CSV and a few similar ones.
 At the same time, can monitor object models, and REST APIs.
 The framework included in it processes command-line shell, cmdlets, and other scripting supportive languages.

-Download and Install PowerShell Core on Windows 10
+Download and Install PowerShell Core on Windows 11 and 10

-Here is How to Download and Install PowerShell Core on Windows 10 –
+Here is How to Download and Install PowerShell Core on Windows 11 or 10 –

 Step-1: Open any web browser and go to this page.